-§ 3100.
-Objectives.
+§ 3100 Objectives.

-The primary objective of the Board of Funeral Services, to which all other objectives and purposes are secondary, is to protect the general public, specifically those persons who are the direct recipients of services regulated by this chapter, from unsafe practices and from occupational practices which tend to reduce competition or fix the price of services rendered.
+(a) The primary objective of the Board of Funeral Services, to which all other objectives and purposes are secondary, is to protect the general public, specifically those persons who are the direct recipients of services regulated by this chapter, from unsafe practices and from occupational practices which tend to reduce competition or fix the price of services rendered.

-The secondary objectives of the Board are to maintain minimum standards of practitioner competency, and to maintain certain standards in the delivery of services to the public.
+(b) The secondary objectives of the Board are to maintain minimum standards of practitioner competency, and to maintain certain standards in the delivery of services to the public.
 In meeting its objectives, the Board shall:

-§ 3101.
-Definitions.
+§ 3101 Definitions.

 The following words, terms and phrases, when used in this chapter shall have the meanings ascribed to them under this section, except where the context clearly indicates a different meaning:

 (1) “Board” shall mean the State Board of Funeral Services established in this chapter.

 (2) “Burial” shall mean the interment of human remains.

 (3) “Cremation” shall mean the process of burning human remains to ashes.

 (4) “Division” shall mean the State Division of Professional Regulation.